 Two African elephants bathing are wonderful to splash about in the refreshing water.
 You can see both magnificent animals a fun time splashing in the river.
 The right elephant has its head with its trunk up while water drifts off.
 Both African elephants are deep in the water, and their bodies are covered with water.
 Beautiful lush greens are at the edges of the river.

 If an elephant’s usual water supply diminishes, they will wander great distances to find a stable supply to replace it.
 The members of an elephant family group take care of one another.
 If one of them is sick or injured, others will stay with it, care for it, and defend it.
 The calves get especially close attention.
 The adult animals help them climb steep banks and will protect them from any threats or predators.

 An African elephant’s trunk has about 100,000 muscles.
 It is a modified nose for them.
 The trunk has various functions and uses.
 It contains tiny hairs that make it incredibly sensitive to touch.
 They are able to pick the smallest berries off of trees as well as pick up extremely heavy tree trunks.

 African elephants, Loxodonta africana, are listed in the category vulnerable of the IUCN list.

-Please, browse more the African wildlife portfolio or other elephant photos like ‘Two African Elephants Bathing.’
+Please, browse the African wildlife portfolio or other elephant photos like ‘Two African Elephants Bathing.’
 Let nature inspire you.
-All photos you can license in my wildlife portfolios and buy photographic prints as wall art on high-quality materials.
+All photos you can purchase as stock photos licenses in my wildlife portfolios and buy photographic prints as wall art on high-quality materials.